 Impairment of a loan is recognized by a full or partial write-off of the recorded investment.
-Establishment of an allowance for loan impairment or partial write-off is supplemented by an allowance.
 Loan impairment is assessed on an individual loan basis.

 (e) Property, plant and equipment

 Owner-occupied property and all other items classified as property, plant and equipment are carried at historical cost less accumulated depreciation and impairment.
 Depreciation of property and equipment, excluding land which is not depreciated, is calculated using a straight-line method and amortized over their estimated useful lives as follows: